wombleton/gitlaw-nz/acts/S/Sentencing Act 2002.md

     (3) This section is subject to [section 141A][323].

-    Section 140: substituted, on 1 December 2009, by [section 19][821] of the Sentencing (Vehicle Confiscation) Amendment Act 2009 (2009 No 37).
+    Section 140: replaced, on 1 December 2009, by [section 19][821] of the Sentencing (Vehicle Confiscation) Amendment Act 2009 (2009 No 37).

     Section 140 heading: amended, on 1 August 2012, by [section 33(1)][822] of the Sentencing Amendment Act 2011 (2011 No 47).